sfh525/FallDetection-SlemanFaiz/README.md

 # The Team
 Our team SlemanFaiz consists of 3 people:
-1. Tristan Khayru Abiyudha, as Team Leader
+1. Tristan Khayru Abiyudha, as Team Leader (Github @greyalters)
 2. Salman Faiz Hidayat, as Member
 3. Adam Maulana Haq, as Member